AndyGauge/beboldstreetministries.org/_posts/2018-11-07-Philippines-school.md

 *For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes* - Romans 1:16

+Tomorrow we go into a much poorer district, Calauan.
+Pray for the students, and pray for the people in Calauan